microsoft/lisa/README.md

 ### Prerequisite

-1. You must have a Windows Machine with PowerShell (v5.0 and above) as test driver.
+1. You must have a Windows Machine (Host) with PowerShell (v5.0 and above) as test driver.
+It should be Windows Server for localhost, or any Windows system including Windows 10 for remote host access case.

 2. You must be connected to Internet.

-3. You must have a valid Windows Azure Subscription.

-4. You download 3rd party software in Tools folder.
-If you are using secure blob in Azure Storage Account or UNC path, you can add a tag <blobStorageLocation></blobStorageLocation> in any secret xml file.
+3. You download 3rd party software in Tools folder.
+If you are using secure blob in Azure Storage Account or UNC path, you can add a tag <blobStorageLocation>https://myownsecretlocation.blob.core.windows.net/binarytools</blobStorageLocation> in any secret xml file.
 * 7za.exe
 * dos2unix.exe
 * gawk